 The clocks change this Sunday bringing in longer evenings and (hopefully!) milder weather so now is the time to make sure the kids get outside and reap the benefits of fresh air and outdoor play.

-Natural daylight is a superb source of much-needed Vitamin B and an hour of running around outdoors ticks the box for the recommended daily activity a child should be getting.
+Natural daylight is a superb source of much-needed Vitamin D, and an hour of running around outdoors ticks the box for the recommended daily activity a child should be getting.

-Breathing in fresh air helps to rid little lungs of dust, fumes and other irritations they may have accumulated over the day and a good run around insures an even better night’s sleep!
+Breathing in fresh air helps to rid little lungs of dust, fumes and other irritations that they may have accumulated over the day, and a good run around ensures an even better night’s sleep!

-Although, it’s not always easier to pry children away from their comforts so here are a few tips to encourage active play outdoors.
+That said, it’s not always easy to pry children away from their comforts so here are a few tips to encourage active play outdoors.

 1. Wrap them up well.
 Children are more likely to stay outside for longer when they aren’t put off by the cold.